 American Indian Affairs

-The early colony’s relationship with American Indians was complex.
+The early colonyโs relationship with American Indians was complex.
 Far from the homogeneous mass of rustic rubes they are sometimes made out to be, Indians were sophisticated traders with their own medium of exchange, a commodity money called wampum made from the white and blue parts of clamshells (112).
 Some American Indian tribes or bands engaged exclusively in raid and were subject to counterraids that sometimes generated considerable booty for the colonists, including Indians sold into the Atlantic slave trade (233-34).
 Other bands only engaged in trade (111), while others approached each encounter as an opportunity for either activity depending on the circumstances (89, 112).

 Interestingly, some bands paid tribute to Winthrop and the court in return for military and police protection (147-48, 267, 303).
 In 1631, for example, the court ordered Josias Plaistowe to return twice the amount of corn that he and two of his servants stole from a tributary chief.
-They also whipped his servants and fined Plaistowe £5 and ordered that he “be degraded from the title of a gentleman” (61), a seventeenth century version of cancel culture.
-Similarly, the death of a “wicked fellow” named Walter Bagnall was allowed to go unavenged because he “had much wronged the Indians,” apparently by charging them too much for goods or not paying them enough for their beaver skins (63).
+They also whipped his servants and fined Plaistowe ยฃ5 and ordered that he โbe degraded from the title of a gentlemanโ (61), a seventeenth century version of cancel culture.
+Similarly, the death of a โwicked fellowโ named Walter Bagnall was allowed to go unavenged because he โhad much wronged the Indians,โ apparently by charging them too much for goods or not paying them enough for their beaver skins (63).

-Two other groups were also victims of the Bay Colony’s policy hypocrisy, indentured servants and chattel slaves.
-At least two servants killed themselves, one by drowning and one by hanging, because they had signed up for long terms before realizing that they “might have had greater wages” had they “been at liberty” (106).
+Two other groups were also victims of the Bay Colonyโs policy hypocrisy, indentured servants and chattel slaves.
+At least two servants killed themselves, one by drowning and one by hanging, because they had signed up for long terms before realizing that they โmight have had greater wagesโ had they โbeen at libertyโ (106).
 Sadly, money sufficient to redeem the servant who hung himself arrived just hours too late (181-82).

-Chattel slaves from Africa seized by British privateers from “the Spaniard” arrived for sale in Massachusetts as early as 1637/8 (254).
+Chattel slaves from Africa seized by British privateers from โthe Spaniardโ arrived for sale in Massachusetts as early as 1637/8 (254).
 Slaves never came to be more than three percent of the population, though, and Massachusetts effectively abolished chattel slavery in 1783.
-It did not formally abolish slavery until 1865, however, and if you could ask Henry David Thoreau he would say that its famed antebellum abolitionists were not nearly zealous enough in their opposition to the operation of the Fugitive Slave Act within the “commonwealth.”
+It did not formally abolish slavery until 1865, however, and if you could ask Henry David Thoreau he would say that its famed antebellum abolitionists were not nearly zealous enough in their opposition to the operation of the Fugitive Slave Act within the โcommonwealth.โ

 Fiscal and Monetary Policies

-All that great “governing” was of course expensive so the colonial government was often flat broke (169).
-The court eventually ordered a levy of £60, £8 of which fell on Watertown, the residents of which resisted on the grounds that the precedent would bring “themselves and posterity into bondage” (70).
-Winthrop explained that the ruling court had full authority to tax, as it was more like a parliament than a “mayor and alderman” (70).
-Interestingly, editor James Savage, a banker writing during the Early Republic, thought the “gentlemen of Watertown” were right to protest and should not have made “such an extraordinary surrender of power” (70-71 n.1).
+All that great โgoverningโ was of course expensive so the colonial government was often flat broke (169).
+The court eventually ordered a levy of ยฃ60, ยฃ8 of which fell on Watertown, the residents of which resisted on the grounds that the precedent would bring โthemselves and posterity into bondageโ (70).
+Winthrop explained that the ruling court had full authority to tax, as it was more like a parliament than a โmayor and aldermanโ (70).
+Interestingly, editor James Savage, a banker writing during the Early Republic, thought the โgentlemen of Watertownโ were right to protest and should not have made โsuch an extraordinary surrender of powerโ (70-71 n.1).

-Several later attempts to curb the court’s power, Winthrop et al beat back with nice explanations about how necessary it was for them to make decisions without consulting the people because “when the patent was granted, the number of freemen was supposed to be (as in like corporations) so few, as they might well join in making laws; but now they were grown to so great a body, as it was not possible for them to make or execute laws, but they must choose others for that purpose” (128).
+Several later attempts to curb the courtโs power, Winthrop et al beat back with nice explanations about how necessary it was for them to make decisions without consulting the people because โwhen the patent was granted, the number of freemen was supposed to be (as in like corporations) so few, as they might well join in making laws; but now they were grown to so great a body, as it was not possible for them to make or execute laws, but they must choose others for that purposeโ (128).

-The colony’s growth, in other words, was a veritable emergency, an epidemic of people requiring that absolute power be granted to the governor and other elites.
+The colonyโs growth, in other words, was a veritable emergency, an epidemic of people requiring that absolute power be granted to the governor and other elites.
 There were no other options, like leaving people at liberty, because that would lead to wrong behaviors and false doctrines.
 Matters could be much worse, Winthrop advised.
-Without proper leadership, the King might send over “a general governour” of his own choosing and put the colony “under a common reproach of cutting one another’s throats for beaver” (131).
+Without proper leadership, the King might send over โa general governourโ of his own choosing and put the colony โunder a common reproach of cutting one anotherโs throats for beaverโ (131).

-To stave off further challenges to their power, the colony’s ruling elite raised the needful by “farming” the beaver, wampum, and general Indian trades, meaning that it sold monopoly rights to the trade in exchange for an upfront lump sum or a fixed annuity payment (193, 196).
+To stave off further challenges to their power, the colonyโs ruling elite raised the needful by โfarmingโ the beaver, wampum, and general Indian trades, meaning that it sold monopoly rights to the trade in exchange for an upfront lump sum or a fixed annuity payment (193, 196).

-It was not until almost the turn of the century, however, that Winthrop’s successors in office began to endanger the entire colonial economy by issuing fiat paper money called bills of credit (For details, see Leslie Brock, The Currencies of the American Colonies, 1700-1764: A Study in Colonial Finance and Imperial Relations [New York: Anro Press, 1975], 18).
-In Winthrop’s time, the government only fiddled with coin ratings, the wampum exchange rate, and the regulation of farthings, of which there were four to a pence (and hence 960 in £1).
+It was not until almost the turn of the century, however, that Winthropโs successors in office began to endanger the entire colonial economy by issuing fiat paper money called bills of credit (For details, see Leslie Brock, The Currencies of the American Colonies, 1700-1764: A Study in Colonial Finance and Imperial Relations [New York: Anro Press, 1975], 18).
+In Winthropโs time, the government only fiddled with coin ratings, the wampum exchange rate, and the regulation of farthings, of which there were four to a pence (and hence 960 in ยฃ1).
 In 1634, for example, the Dudley administration outlawed brass farthings and made musket bullets tender for a farthing (156).
-The reason for the ordinance is unclear but perhaps Dudley owned a bunch of musket bullets that he couldn’t unload for a farthing apiece.
+The reason for the ordinance is unclear but perhaps Dudley owned a bunch of musket bullets that he couldnโt unload for a farthing apiece.

 Mass Migration from Mass.